Skip to main content

 Data actions

-Triggered by a user and place inside actions, otherwise the same as data links.
+Triggered by a user and placed inside actions, otherwise the same as data links.

 FuncCall actions

-Used to change underlying script node FuncCall, has a type funccall.
+Used to change the underlying script node FuncCall.
+Has a type funccall.
 FuncCall must be of the same function.
-Targets script io as inputs and script nodes as outputs.
+Targets script IO as inputs and script nodes as outputs.
 Controller has additional methods:

 setFuncCall